Part I: The Michigan Antique Phonograph Society

 Offered by Bowen Broock, M.A.P.S.
 Member # 17 with John Hauger

-At the Union, Illinois meet in June, 2013, members of CAPS (the California Antique Phonograph Society), and MAPS (the Michigan Antique Phonograph Society) gathered for dinner to hear and endorse a proposal to discontinue the two preeminent Societies and form a new, single, stronger unit, aptly – The Antique Phonograph Society.
+At the Union, Illinois meet in June, 2013, members of APS (the Antique Phonograph Society), and MAPS (the Michigan Antique Phonograph Society) gathered for dinner to hear and endorse a proposal to merge the two preeminent Societies and form a new, single, stronger unit, aptly – The Antique Phonograph Society.
 While the creation of our new Association looks forward to an era of growth, international in scope, many might wish to recall the earlier, formative days of MAPS: the progenitor of so many societies to follow.

 For those of us who are “MAPS-ers”, we can look back to our founding in Grand Ledge, not far from Lansing, Michigan.
 The date was October 15, 1976 when seven collectors, coming together after an auction, decided to meet and discuss the merits of forming a phonograph collector’s group.
 It was to be called The Central Michigan Antique Phonograph Society.
 Sensing that the name was geographically limiting, the name morphed first to The Great Lakes Antique Phonograph Society, then promptly to the Michigan Antique Phonograph Society (MAPS).